The Best Running Socks for Men

-We set out to reveal the advantages and disadvantages of the many kinds of socks one can choose from today.
-Running is such a simple activity: the only thing that you need is a good pair of running shoes.
+We set out to reveal the advantages and disadvantages of the plethora of socks available.
+Running is a simple activity: the only thing that you need is a good pair of shoes.
 But is that really true?
-What about the pair of socks that protects your foot from your shoe, and vice versa?
-The truth is that a good pair of socks are just as important as shoes when it comes to enjoying your run and wanting to go back for more the next day.
+What about the socks that protect your foot from your shoe?
+The truth is that a good pair of socks is just as important as shoes when it comes to enjoying your run and wanting more.
 Not convinced?
-We suggest you talk to someone who has had their goal race derailed by blisters or other foot issues, and ask them whether sock choice is something to be taken seriously.
+We suggest you talk to someone who has had their goal race derailed by blisters or foot issues, and ask them whether sock choice is something to be taken lightly.

-We chose socks that were made out of different combinations of fibers, had different levels of padding, and ended at different heights around the ankle.
-The fact is, socks play an incredibly important role in keeping your feet happy while running, in ways that may not at first seem obvious.
-The two biggest enemies of a runner's foot are friction and moisture, and socks play a critical role in mitigating these potentially catastrophic obstructions.
-Friction occurs when a runner's foot moves around inside a shoe, rubbing forward and backward as the runner and his foot move through the progression of running strides.
+We chose socks that were made out of different fiber combinations, with different levels of padding, and different ankle heights.
+Socks play an incredibly important role in keeping your running feet happy, in ways that may not be immediately obvious.
+The two biggest enemies of a runner's foot are friction and moisture.
+Socks play a critical role in mitigating these potentially catastrophic obstructions.
+Friction occurs when a runner's foot moves around inside a shoe, rubbing forward and backward as the runner's foot moves through each stride.

-Too much friction localized in a particular area causes a build up of heat, as well as trauma to individual cells.
-These traumatized cells fill with fluid, creating swelling and eventually painful blisters.
-While a running shoe is designed to protect a runner's foot from the ground, a sock is needed to protect the runner's foot from the shoe.
-An effective sock will help a foot and shoe grip each other more effectively, reducing the friction that causes so many problems.
-A sock can also work to absorb and dissipate some of the energy transferred to the foot, helping to reduce friction, heat buildup, and swelling.
+Too much friction localized in a particular area causes heat build-up, as well as trauma to individual cells.
+These traumatized cells fill with fluid, swelling and eventually creating painful blisters.
+While a running shoe is designed to protect feet from the ground, a sock protects the foot from the shoe.
+An effective sock will help a foot and shoe grip each other effectively, reducing friction.
+A sock can also work to absorb and dissipate some of the energy transferred to the foot, helping to reduce heat buildup and swelling.

-Moisture is another critical enemy of the foot while running, and again socks prove to be the best weapon to combat this potential problem.
-Running on dry roads and trails in warm or hot weather will certainly cause a runner's foot to sweat inside their shoe, and a good sock can help to absorb this liquid and quickly move it away from the foot, where ideally a highly breathable shoe will help this sweat to evaporate.
-Running in the rain, mud, snow, or other wet conditions only makes this problem worse, demanding that much more performance from your sock.
-When moisture isn't quickly removed from the area next to the foot, the skin is quick to absorb it, leading to a softening and swelling of the tough, callused sole of the foot.
-Take our word for it, soft and swollen skin is much quicker to break down and blister than tough dry skin, and so for runs of longer distance, making sure that liquid travels away from the foot is of critical importance.
+Moisture is another enemy of the foot, and again socks prove to be the best weapon to combat this problem.
+Running on dry roads and trails in warm or hot weather will cause a runner's foot to sweat inside their shoe, and a good sock can help to absorb and move the sweat away, where ideally a highly breathable shoe will help it evaporate.
+Running in the rain, mud, or snow only makes this problem worse, demanding that much more performance from your sock.
+When moisture isn't quickly removed from the foot, the skin is quick to absorb it, leading to softening and swelling.
+Take our word for it—soft and swollen skin is much quicker to break down and blister than tough, dry skin, and so for long runs, making sure that liquid travels away from the foot is important.

-A slightly less important role of a running sock is related to hygiene.
-If you have ever lived with someone who insists of running without socks (or have gone through a phase of this yourself) then you are well aware that it doesn't take long for bacteria and fungus microbes to start breeding in the warm, dank environment of running shoes.
-Not only do these microbes create a horrible stench, they can also lead to an increased chance of skin or toenail infection.
-Running specific socks help manage the moisture that causes bacterial and fungal colonies to thrive, ideally minimizing these qualities in the shoes themselves, and can be easily washed and sterilized after every run.
+A slightly less important role of a running sock relates to hygiene.
+If you have ever lived with someone who insists on running without socks (or if this is you), then you are well aware how quickly bacteria and fungi breed in the warm, dank environment of running shoes.
+Not only do these microbes create a horrible stench, they can also lead to an increased chance of infection.
+Running-specific socks help manage the moisture that causes bacterial and fungal colonies to thrive, minimizing this in the shoes themselves.
+They can be easily washed and sterilized after every run.

 Components That Make Up a Great Running Sock

-Compared to the simple cotton tube socks that used to be the norm for running or any other athletic use, socks these days are remarkably complex.
-When accounting for all the various permutations and combinations of features for a running sock, the choices are very close to limitless.
-Below we will look at a few of the most obvious and important differences between individual socks and brands: their thickness and cushioning, fabric types, design, and the height of the ankle.
-For a more in-depth discussion of these and other choices available in our fleet, we encourage you the check out our Buying Advice Article.
+Compared to the simple cotton tube socks that used to be the norm for running, socks these days are remarkably complex.
+With all of the permutations and combinations of features for a running sock, the choices are almost limitless.
+Below we will look at a few of the most obvious and important differences between socks and brands: their thickness and cushioning, fabric types, design, and the height of the ankle.
+For a more in-depth discussion of these and other choices available in our fleet, we encourage you to check out our Buying Advice Article.

-It is worth noting that although we mostly reviewed No Show or No Show Tab varieties of running specific socks, those who would like mini-crew can usually still order the exact same sock with a different ankle height.
-Sock makers produce endless varieties, so options abound to mix and match your favorite fabrics, thicknesses, and ankle heights.
+It is worth noting that although we mostly reviewed No Show or No Show Tab varieties of running-specific socks, those who would like mini-crew can usually still order the exact same sock with a different ankle height.
+Sock makers produce endless varieties, so options abound in fabrics, thicknesses, and ankle heights.

 Criteria for Evaluation